 - Persuade your partner to try their hand at brisk walking or deep breathing

-- Suggest a good therapist to them and also tell them about grounding techniques
+- Suggest a good therapist to them and tell them about grounding techniques

 - If your relationship is becoming physically/mentally abusive, walk away

 Yes, loving someone with anger issues can get really exhausting sometimes.
-If you’re unable to understand how to deal with an angry person in a relationship after repeated attempts and if they are not open to seeking help, the relationship/marriage can even become toxic and abusive.
+If you’re unable to understand how to deal with an angry partner after repeated attempts and if they are not open to seeking help, the relationship/marriage can even become toxic and abusive.